yktoo/yktoo.com/content/blog/0342/index.en.md

 In May another record has been beaten when I've finished a half marathon in **1:45:56** at [De Halve van De Haar][post:335].

-My second achievement this year is that I've qualified as //nidan// (second dan) in aikido.
+My second achievement this year is that I've qualified as {{< fl "nidan" >}} (second dan) in aikido.
 The corresponding certificate has been handed to me a couple of weeks ago by Marc Jongsten:
 ![](img:1.bp.blogspot.com/-XDGu3m2atBc/XCoblnSwbVI/AAAAAAAAuXU/n4k2TJmfe8wZi1RIOskT7zNQ_eSGLc0JQCKgBGAs/s1600/dsc08574.picasaweb.jpg:a "The author gets his diploma from Marc Jongsten.")

 ## Music! {#music}